‘Vikings’ Season 5B: Here’s What Fans Expect To See Change With Lagertha And Heahmund’s Relationship

 However, fans will just have to tune into the Season 5B premiere episode of Vikings next Wednesday to find out how Lagertha’s story will unfold.

-Season 5 of Vikings will return to History Channel with Episode 11 (titled “The Revelation”) on Wednesday, November 28, at 9 p.m.
+Season 5 of Vikings will return to History Channel with Episode 11, titled “The Revelation,” on Wednesday, November 28, at 9 p.m.
 ET/PT.
 History Channel lists the following synopsis.

 “Rollo is welcomed home to Kattegat after Ivar is crowned the new king.
 Bjorn, Lagertha, and Ubbe must flee Ivar’s murderous forces and rely on unsteady alliances to survive.”